Qfvjug/Qfvjug/NETLIFY-DEPLOYMENT.md

 1. Check the Netlify build logs for errors
 2. Verify that all environment variables are set correctly
+   - Make sure the `FIREBASE_PRIVATE_KEY` includes all newlines and special characters
+   - Check that your Netlify build environment is set to Node.js 18
-3. Ensure the database is accessible from Netlify's servers
+3. Ensure Firebase is properly configured with the right permissions
-4. Check that the serverless function bundle size doesn't exceed Netlify's limits
+4. Check that the serverless function bundle size doesn't exceed Netlify's limits (125MB)
+5. Review the ESM compatibility settings if you encounter module-related errors

 ## Local Testing